8michaele/Digital-Ocean-Php-script-backup/README.md

 #### How to implement?

-All you need to do is:
+All you need to do is :

 1- Change the token in token function.